-When the main spray power is ON a green indicator light located on the left side of the MD3 (C) above the tachometer reading will illuminate and a white indicator light (B) mounted on the transom assembly will also illuminate.
+When the main spray power is ON a green indicator light located on the left side of the MD3 above the tachometer reading will illuminate and a white indicator light (B), mounted in the cab, will also illuminate.

 DO NOT allow the pump to keep running when the boom switches are turned off.